Serhioromano/vscode-gitflow/README.md

 - In the command line, enter `gh auth login`, then follow the prompts.

 ## Changelog
+- 0.5.0
+  - add - Quick Pick popup
+  - optimize - Code was refactored and optimized.
+1800 lines to 580.
-- 0.4.1
+- 0.4.3
   - add - Multiple folder workspaces
   - fix - Progress notification not resolving
 - 0.3.1
   - add - Support (Start, Checkout, Rebase, Delete)
   - add - Release checkout
   - add - Hotfix checkout
 - 0.2.14
   - enhance - Order and group context menu elements.
   - enhance - use VS Code theme icons instead of SVG.
   - enhance - CI flow was created for fast delivery of new versions.
 - 0.2.11
   - fix - take name of flow branches from configuration
   - fix - ui buttons
 - 0.2.9